-Private equity partnerships - The Company's investments in private equity partnerships included alternative asset limited partnerships (or similar corporate structures) that invest in certain private equity asset classes including U.S. and global leveraged buyouts; mezzanine investments; distressed securities; real estate; and oil, gas and power.
+Private equity partnerships - The Company's investments in private equity partnerships included alternative asset limited partnerships (or similar corporate structures) that invest in certain private equity asset classes including U.S. and global leveraged buyouts, mezzanine investments, distressed securities, real estate, and oil, gas and power.
 The Company generally has no right to redeem its interest in any of these private equity partnerships in advance of dissolution of the applicable private equity partnership.
 Instead, the nature of these investments is that distributions are received by the Company in connection with the liquidation of the underlying assets of the respective private equity partnership.
 It is estimated that the majority of the underlying assets of the limited partnerships would liquidate over 7 to 10 years from inception of the respective limited partnership.

-Senior secured bank loan funds - At December 31, 2016 the Company had \$22.0 million invested in closed end funds which invests primarily in loans.
+Senior secured bank loan funds - At December 31, 2017 the Company had \$17.6 million invested in closed end funds which invest primarily in loans.
 The Company has no right to redeem its investment in these funds.
-It is estimated that the majority of the underlying assets in these closed end funds would liquidate over 4 to 5 years from inception of the fund.
+It is estimated that the majority of the underlying assets in these closed end funds would liquidate over 4 to 5 years from inception of the applicable fund.

 Hedge funds - The Company invests in hedge funds that pursue multiple strategies.
-The Company's investments in hedge funds at December 31, 2016 were \$1.5 million of "side pocket" investments which are not redeemable at the option of the shareholder.
+The Company's investments in hedge funds at December 31, 2017 were \$0.5 million of so called "side pocket" investments which are not redeemable at the option of the shareholder.
 The Company will retain its interest in the side pocket investments until the underlying investments attributable to such side pockets are liquidated, realized or deemed realized at the discretion of the fund manager.